 Course Code: ncc

 In this lesson, you'll create, view, and hide layers.
 Why do layers matter?
 Well, they open a world of opportunities for fine-tuning your images.
 You can edit a layered image nondestructively, so you don't have to start over if you make a mistake or need to change something.
 Then, you'll create, move, duplicate, lock, unlock, cut, and paste layers to alter images more quickly.

 In this lesson, you'll see how you can make an individual layer in an image larger or smaller, rotate it, and use the amazing Warp command.
 And you can reverse all these changes anytime you want—if you make them on a Smart Object layer.
 You can even use filters nondestructively, so long as you apply them to a Smart Object (gee, those come in handy!).
 You'll also create a pear that, when cut open, has an orange inside it.

 What happens if you want to place a person into a swimming pool or the ocean using Photoshop?
 To make the composite realistic, you need to transition from total opacity to total transparency below it.
 You'll learn that skill in this lesson as you work with grayscale and gradient masks.
 You'll also experiment with vignette edges and other edge effects, plus you'll create a Web page header.

 In this course, you've created composites in so many ways.
 But there's still more to learn!
 In this lesson, you'll create an image that has a different photo in each color channel.
 You'll use Content-Aware Scale to make unusual adjustments to your image size.
 You'll try a wonderful stained-glass framing technique.
 And you'll finish the course with a fun assignment that lets you put together everything you've learned.

-Note: Introduction to Photoshop CS3, CS4, or CS5 needs to have been completed or you need a good working knowledge of the basic tools in Photoshop and be able to make selections, use the Clone Stamp tool and Healing brushes, and do elementary color correction.
-You will also need to have a program that extracts the example files from the Zip file provided with each lesson, know how to create a new file folder and locate files on your hard drive.
-You will need an online album to display and share your work with the instructor.
-Instructions will be provided in the first lesson.
+Introduction to Photoshop CS3, CS4, or CS5 needs to have been completed or you need a good working knowledge of the basic tools in Photoshop and be able to make selections, use the Clone Stamp tool and Healing brushes, and do elementary color correction.
+You will also need to know how to create a new file folder and locate files on your hard drive.